Chief Administrative Officer

 - Embrace innovation concurrent with the continuous pursuit of cost and operational efficiencies.

-- Works with Council to address matters of importance to the Town, and help set vision and direction.
+- Works with Council to help set vision and direction.

 - Attend Council meetings and other related committee or stakeholder meetings as may be prudent or required.